LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Proposed LiSHT Activation Function

 For the large positive inputs, the behavior of the $LiSHT$ is close to the $ReLU$ and $Swish$, i.e., the output is close to the input as depicted in Fig.~\ref{fig:prop_derivative}(a).
 Whereas, unlike $ReLU$ and other commonly used activation functions, the output of $LiSHT$ for negative inputs is symmetric to the output of $LiSHT$ for positive inputs as illustrated in Fig.~\ref{fig:prop_derivative}(a).
-The $1^{st}$ order derivative (i.e., $\phi'(z)$) of $LiSHT$ is given as follows,
+The $1^{st}$ order derivative (i.e., $\phi'(x)$) of $LiSHT$ is given as follows,

-Similarly, the $2^{nd}$ order derivative (i.e., $\phi''(z)$) of $LiSHT$ is given as follows,
+Similarly, the $2^{nd}$ order derivative (i.e., $\phi''(x)$) of $LiSHT$ is given as follows,

 The $1^{st}$ and $2^{nd}$ order derivatives of the proposed \textit{LiSHT} are plotted in Fig.~\ref{fig:prop_derivative}(b) and Fig.~\ref{fig:prop_derivative}(c), respectively.
-An attractive characteristic of the \textit{LiSHT} is \textit{self-stability} property, the magnitude of derivatives is less than $1$ for $z\in[-0.65, 0.65]$.
+An attractive characteristic of the \textit{LiSHT} is \textit{self-stability} property, the magnitude of derivatives is less than $1$ for $x\in[-0.65, 0.65]$.
 It can be observed from the derivatives of $LiSHT$ in Fig.~\ref{fig:prop_derivative} that the amount of non-linearity is very high near to zero as compared to the existing activations which can boost the learning of a complex model.
-Another major advantage of proposed activation is due to the nearly linear nature for very small and very large inputs which resolves the gradient diminishing problem of existing methods.
-It can be seen in Fig.~\ref{fig:prop_derivative}(b) that the gradients of proposed $LiSHT$ activation function have both the positive and negative values, which tackles the problem of exploding gradient of $ReLU$.
 As described in Fig. \ref{fig:prop_derivative}(c) that the $2^{nd}$ order derivative of proposed $LisHT$ activation function is similar to the opposite of the Laplacian operator (i.e., the $2^{nd}$ order derivative of Gaussian operator) which is useful to maximize a function.
 Thus, due to opposite nature of Gaussian operator, the proposed $LiSHT$ activation function boosts the training of the neural network for the minimization problem of the loss function.